 However, if you’re selling a house as-is, any repair requests can void the contract.
 Vander Heyden recently ran into that issue, where the buyer’s agent came back from the inspection with a list of repairs.
 She told him the contract specifically said any repair requests would void the deal, and he backpedaled.

 You might also consider how long the house has been on the market and how much interest it has.
-If it’s been the average amount of days with nominal interest, then yes—try and get the major things like electrical and plumbing fixed.
-But if it’s only been on the market three days and there are already five offers, you’ve got a bit more leeway to negotiate.
+If it’s been the average amount of days with nominal interest, then you’ll likely want to try getting the major things like electrical and plumbing fixed.
+But if the home has only been on the market for a few days and there are already five offers, you’ve got a bit more leeway to negotiate.

-14. What’s a pre-listing inspection and should you get one?
+14. What’s a pre-listing inspection and should I get one?

 A pre-listing inspection happens before a house goes on the market.
 It’s not mandatory, but it’s often recommended by professionals.
 The goal is to let the seller know what’s wrong with the house and then have a chance to fix it before listing the home, so there aren’t any surprises during the actual inspection.